Skip to product information

 Quality:

-Bracelet composed of mini rolled turquoise stones from Tibet of approximately 5-7mm
+Bracelet made of mini tumbled Tibetan turquoise stones, approximately 5-7mm in size.

-The turquoise stone did not always have this name.
-The Persians called him “Firuze” or “Ferozah” which translates to victorious.
-In Europe, this mineral was named “Calläis”, translating “beautiful stone”.
-Then, during the 16th century, the French gave it the name Turkish stone, then turquoise.
+Turquoise has not always been called by this name.
+The Persians called it “Firuze” or “Ferozah,” meaning victorious.
+In Europe, this mineral was called “Calläis,” meaning “beautiful stone.”
+Then, during the 16th century, the French gave it the name Turkish stone, and later turquoise.

-Turquoise stone is composed of hydrated copper and aluminum phosphate.
-It therefore belongs to the mineral group of phosphates.
-It has a color varying from deep blue to bright blue-green.
+Turquoise is composed of hydrated copper and aluminum phosphate.
+It therefore belongs to the phosphate mineral group.
+Its color varies from deep blue to brilliant blue-green.

-In fact, it is its copper and iron content that colors this fabulous stone.
+In fact, it's the copper and iron content that gives this fabulous stone its color.
 The higher the percentage of copper, the more intense the blue color will be.
-Chromium modulates shades of green and iron provides a yellow to brown color.
+Chromium modulates the shades of green, and iron contributes a yellow to brown hue.

 The iron and copper content of the stone depends on the nature of the terrain.
-Depending on the color of the mineral, it is possible to determine its origin and where the stone was located.
-It is mainly located in dry and arid places, such as the deserts in Afghanistan, Iran, Turkey or the United States.
+The mineral's color can help determine its origin and where it was found.
+It is primarily found in dry and arid areas, such as the deserts of Afghanistan, Iran, Turkey, and the United States.

-This stone has been known since the dawn of time.
-Its origins date back more than 6,000 years to the time of ancient Egypt.
-When the tomb of Queen Zar, queen of the first Egyptian dynasty, was opened, archaeologists discovered that she wore a bracelet decorated with turquoise.
+This stone has been known since time immemorial.
+Its origins date back more than 6,000 years, to the time of ancient Egypt.
+When the tomb of Queen Zar, queen of the first Egyptian dynasty, was opened, archaeologists discovered that she wore a bracelet adorned with turquoise.
 Even Tutankhamun's mask was decorated with turquoise.

-As for the Persians, they used this mineral as currency to barter and obtain valuable objects.
+As for the Persians, they used this mineral as currency for bartering and obtaining valuable items.
 They also believed that turquoise protected them against the evil eye and harmful influences.

-On the American continent, a large number of civilizations inlaid turquoise into the making of masks, notably among the Aztecs.
-Furthermore, they attributed such powerful power to this stone that their God of fire was nicknamed “Master of Turquoise”.
+In the Americas, many civilizations incorporated turquoise into the making of masks, notably the Aztecs.
+Furthermore, they attributed such powerful properties to this stone that their fire god was nicknamed "Master of Turquoise".

-The Apaches dedicated this stone to the Goddess of change.
-Hunters attached a turquoise to their arrow so as not to miss their target.
+The Apaches dedicated this stone to the Goddess of Change.
+Hunters would attach a turquoise to their arrows to ensure they didn't miss their target.
 The Navajo Indians used this mineral for its healing properties.
-They also made beautiful jewelry from this stone, which sold throughout the world.
+They also crafted magnificent jewelry from this stone, which was sold all over the world.

-In 1805, following discoveries during archaeological excavations in Egypt, the creation of turquoise jewelry multiplied.
-The fame of this fabulous stone exploded and a neo-Egyptian style spread throughout Europe.
+In 1805, following discoveries during archaeological excavations in Egypt, the production of turquoise jewelry increased dramatically.
+The fame of this fabulous stone exploded, and a neo-Egyptian style spread throughout Europe.

-Nowadays, the intensive use of real turquoise has caused the depletion of many deposits.
-Thus, the prices of turquoise increased.
+Today, the intensive use of genuine turquoise has led to the depletion of many deposits.
+As a result, turquoise prices have increased.
 It remains extremely popular with jewelers.

 The main deposits are located in South Africa, Tibet, the United States, Peru, etc.

 Turquoise is a stone that wards off negative energies and harmful influences from those around you.
-Envious, jealous or mean people no longer reach the wearer of turquoise.
-This stone promotes positivity and acts on the temperament.
-It allows you to be more serene, calmer and more confident.
+Envious, jealous, or malicious people can no longer affect the wearer of turquoise.
+This stone promotes positivity and influences one's temperament.
+It allows one to be more serene, calmer, and more confident.

-This stone is known to bring confidence and self-esteem.
-It develops the feeling of friendship.
-It makes the person less suspicious and more inclined to trust.
-It engenders feelings of compassion, empathy and care towards others.
-Thus, it strengthens social relationships, exchanges, friendship and affection.
+This stone is known for bringing confidence and self-esteem.
+It fosters a sense of friendship.
+It makes a person less distrustful and more inclined to trust.
+It engenders feelings of compassion, empathy, and consideration for others.
+Thus, it strengthens social relationships, communication, friendship, and affection.

-Turquoise is said to promote creativity, imagination and artistic sense.
-Furthermore, she easily distinguishes good taste from bad taste, whether in the world of fashion or interior decoration.
+Turquoise is said to promote creativity, imagination, and artistic sense.
+Furthermore, it easily distinguishes good taste from bad taste, whether in the world of fashion or interior design.

-At the same time, turquoise is the stone of communication par excellence.
-It provides beautiful eloquence, structured and informative speeches.
-Its wearer has beautiful vocal qualities.
-It is particularly recommended for people whose profession requires mastering the quality of their communication (teachers, speakers, salespeople, singers, etc.).
+At the same time, turquoise is the quintessential stone of communication.
+It bestows eloquence, resulting in well-structured and informative speeches.
+Its wearer possesses beautiful vocal qualities.
+It is particularly recommended for those whose profession requires mastering the quality of their communication (teachers, lecturers, salespeople, singers, etc.).
 It also facilitates written expression.

 Bracelet turquoise Tibet AB (grains 5-7mm)